SuperOfficeDocs/superoffice-docs/docs/en/project/learn/project-guide/working-with.md

    ![Project guide section tab with overview of Planned status -screenshot][img1]

-1. In the dialog that appears, you create the follow-up/document in the usual way.
+1. In the dialog that appears, you [create the follow-up][2] or [document][3] in the usual way.
 Many of the fields are prefilled, but you can change the information, or add more information.
-See [The Document dialog][1] or [The dialog for follow-ups][2].

     You can delegate the follow-up to your colleagues by setting them as the owner of the follow-up.
 If defined in Settings and maintenance for a specific follow-up, the **Assign task to project member** dialog appears, where you can select a colleague as the owner of the follow-up.

 1. When you complete the follow-up, check **Completed** in the relevant dialog, or in the checkbox in front of the follow-up name on the **Project guide** section tab.
 By default, documents are marked as completed.

     > [!TIP]
     > To create several follow-ups of the same type, right-click the activity and select **Create another**.
-The [follow-ups dialog][2] opens.
     >
     > ![In the project guide tab you can right click and select Create another -screenshot][img2]